 For taxable years beginning after December 31, 1996.
 The definition of post-termination period is expanded to include the 120-day period beginning on the date of any determination pursuant to an audit of the taxpayer that follows the termination of the S corporation’s election and that adjusts a sub-chapter S item of income, loss or deduction of the S corporation during the S period (§1377(b)(1)(B)).
 IRS original

-If an S corporation has income and profits but has not elected to distribute them first, discussed above, any distribution it makes will come from one or more of the following sources in the order indicated.
+Suppose an S corporation has income and profits but has yet to elect to distribute them first, as discussed above.
+Any distribution it makes will come from one or more of the following sources in the order indicated.

 1. First, a distribution is treated as coming out of the accumulated adjustments account.
 Distribution out of AAA is applied against and reduces the shareholder’s adjusted stock basis.
-Distribution out of AAA more than the shareholder’s adjusted stock basis is treated as gain from the sale or exchange of property.
+A distribution out of AAA more than the shareholder’s adjusted stock basis is a gain from the sale or exchange of property.
 The AAA has a reduction in the amount of the distribution treated as coming from it.
-If distributions during the tax year exceed the AAA at the close of the tax year (figured before the distributions), the AAA is allocated to each distribution made during the year in proportion to the sizes of the distributions.
+Suppose distributions during the tax year exceed the AAA at the close of the tax year (figured before the distributions).
+In that case, the AAA of each distribution during the year is in proportion to the sizes of the distributions.

 2. Second, if the S corporation shareholder has previously taxed income (PTI) in the corporation, the PTI is the next source for distribution.

 Note: The PTI account relates to the rules used for Subchapter S corporations before the Subchapter S Revision Act of 1982 became effective.
 As a result, it rarely exists today.
-However, if the S corporation has earnings and profits, a distribution from PTI is important to a shareholder because an S corporation shareholder who has PTI may receive a nontaxable distribution from PTI.
+However, if the S corporation has earnings and profits, a distribution from PTI is essential to a shareholder because an S corporation shareholder with PTI may receive a nontaxable distribution from PTI.

 Distribution out of PTI is applied against and reduces the shareholder’s basis in the stock.
-Distribution out of PTI more than the shareholder’s basis in the stock is treated as gain from the sale or exchange of property.
-The shareholder’s PTI account must be reduced by the amount of the distribution made from PTI.
+Distribution out of PTI more than the shareholder’s basis in the stock is a gain from the sale or exchange of property.
+The shareholder’s PTI account must be less than the amount of the distribution made from PTI.

-3. Third, a distribution is treated as coming out of the S corporation’s earnings and profits.
-A distribution is treated as a dividend up to the number of the corporation’s earnings and profits.
+3. Third, a distribution comes from the S corporation’s earnings and profits.
+A distribution is a dividend to the corporation’s revenues and profits.

 4. Fourth, a distribution is applied against and reduces the shareholder’s basis in the stock.